codefellows/seattle-301d56/class-03/README.md

 - Understand the benefits of using a templating library to render multiple elements
 - Be able to distinguish between the different Handlebars expression types
 - Understand how to style pages using Flexbox

+## Warmup Part 2
+1. What is Handlebars?
+2. What does Handlebars do?
+3. Why is that good?